 The reality tunnel is also influenced by the experiences that occurred as early as in infancy and childhood.
 When a small child is punished for doing certain things - e.g. being told to be quiet when talking too much, or being shouted at when running around the house too often - that already forms the reality tunnel such little person will have later in life.

 The other version of this concept which can be found in psychology is termed constructivism.
 Basically, constructivism is the idea that we create our knowledge about the reality by the use of socially available tools such as technology and art, discourses in the form of language, media and social trends.

 When we do include everything that is not based on a direct observation of reality and experience of it, our perception becomes clouded with opinions, assumptions and various beliefs.
 By this process, we create our own reality bubble.
 We might be either entirely separated from other people, or we can share such bubbles with other individuals.

-In this case, our experience and understanding of the reality is solely based on keeping in our field of vision everything that suits pre-conceived knowledge and beliefs.
+In such a case, our experience and understanding of the reality is solely based on keeping in our field of vision everything that suits our pre-conceived knowledge and beliefs.
 The whole belief system keeps the bubble together, and everything that is conflicting to our current knowledge is perceived as a threat that should be eliminated - that is to say, dismissed by ridiculing it, criticising it, ignoring it and such.
 Unfortunately, this very process only strengthens the bubble and makes our experience of the reality limited to only what does occur in this bubble.

 But why people lock themselves in such bubbles?